 Traveling to Elafonisi by Bus

-These are the things you need to know to visit Elafonisi Beach by bus:
+These are the things you need to know to visit Elafonisi Beach by public bus:

 – It’s not hard at all to reach Elafonisi by bus from Chania’s Central Bus Station.